skylafalls/beginners-guide-to-fg/src/rigors/c1/transfictionalism.md

 ## Collapsing

 ![Figure 2: A transfictional object could theoretically be able to write things into its own narrative.
 This ability is known as TFA.](./fig-2.png)<br>
-_Figure 2: A transfictional object could theoretically be able to write things into its own narrative.
+<sub>_Figure 2: A transfictional object could theoretically be able to write things into its own narrative.
-This ability is known as TFA._
+This ability is known as TFA._</sub>

 This idea is, admittedly, quite absurd, but it’s still important.
 Additionally, it’s not restrained to things we can think of –